ome/devspace/README.md

         $ pip install docker-compose

-*   Clone the ``devspace`` repository
+*   Clone the ``devspace`` Git repository:

         $ git clone https://github.com/openmicroscopy/devspace.git
         $ cd devspace

-*   Generated self-signed SSL certificates for the Jenkins and Nginx
+*   Generated self-signed SSL certificates for the Jenkins and NGINX
     containers:

         $ ./sslcert jenkins/sslcert HOST_IP
         $ ./sslcert nginx/sslcert HOST_IP

-    alternatively put your own certificate `.crt and .key` in the above locations
+    alternatively put your own certificate `.crt and .key` in the above locations.

 *   Copy the SSH and Git configuration files used for fetching and pushing the Git repositories under `slave/.ssh` and `slave/.gitconfig`.